-We have assembled a therapeutic dermatology advisory board composed of seven prominent thought leaders who together bring years of experience in clinical care, academia and research treating all forms of dermatologic diseases.
+We have assembled a medical dermatology advisory board composed of seven prominent thought leaders who together bring years of experience in clinical care, academia and research treating all forms of dermatologic diseases.
 These therapeutic area experts provide important strategic counsel as the company identifies new opportunities and develops products to address unmet needs in dermatology.

 Neal Bhatia, MD - Co-chair